 While it might slightly resemble green kiwis in shape, gold kiwifruit has a smooth, hairless skin.
 As well, its flesh is a vibrant yellow color with a smaller core and fewer seeds.
 The added bonus is that it’s not only sweeter than green kiwis, but it’s still low in sugar and high in fiber.

-“Gold kiwis have the highest vitamin C content of almost any fruit—three times more than an orange,” Hemmes said.
+“Gold kiwis have the highest vitamin C content of almost any fruit—three times more than an orange, which is surprising because it's not a citrus fruit” Hemmes said.

 To eat, you can simply cut and scoop out the flesh or slice into pieces (Hint: the skin is totally good to eat; just wash it well beforehand).